victorfjansen/victorfjansen/README.md

 <b> My Objectives: </b>

-- I apply in my day the ecossystem of reactJS and Angular2+ for frontEnd and for back the NestJS, AdônisJS. i Also have some projects with KoaJS/Strapi
+- I apply in my day the ecossystem of reactJS and Angular2+ for frontEnd and for back the NestJS. i Also have some projects with KoaJS/Strapi
 - You can contact me by email.
 Victorfjansen@gmail.com
 - If you want, tou can see my repositories!